ekkinox/typesense-go-demo/README.md

 docker compose up -d
 ```

-Then head to, you can access the application on [http://localhost](http://localhost) to:
+Then you can access the application on [http://localhost](http://localhost) to:
 - first populate the companies collection
 - and then try to search for them